shantanu0321/Active-Directory-Project-Home-Lab/Splunk Setup.md

 ---

+> Note:- After this you can install Sysmon and Splunk forwader on the Windows 10 domain client

 *Hope this helps!
 Let me know if you get stuck or if I missed something obvious—sometimes it’s just a small thing.*